 58. Create Twig Frames.
-When the winds blow, take advantage of all those twigs, acorns and seed pods that land in the front yard but glueing them to a wood frame.
+When the winds blow, take advantage of all those twigs, acorns and seed pods that land in the front yard but gluing them to a craft wood frame (Dollar Tree, WalMart, or Target have them) to create a naturally beautiful, one-of-a-kind picture frame.

 59. Paint and Pound Leaves.
 Hunt for distinctive shapes and textures on a nature walk, then bring home a sample of those finds to create leaf paintings or poundings.

 60. Decorate Rocks.
-Use acrylic paints to turn rocks into ladybugs, butterflies, Pokemon or anything else that captures your child’s fancy.
-We love to paint them outside and then bring them inside on our mantle – primarily because the little guy loves to glue googly eyes on his pet rocks.
-But if you spray the paint with a sealer, you can keep yours in the garden.
+Use acrylic paints to turn rocks into ladybugs, butterflies, Pokemon or anything else that captures your child's fancy.
+We love to paint them outside and then bring them inside to put on our mantle - primarily because the little guy loves to glue googly eyes on his pet rocks.
+If you spray the paint with a sealer, you can keep yours in the garden.

 61. String Ornaments.
 Take three twigs and tie them at the top so that they form a triangle.
 Then, use colorful yarn to wrap around the triangle.
-I first learned about these here, but we also make them outdoors Easter, 4th of July, and all the holidays we can muster.
+I first learned about these here, where they made them as Christmas ornaments, but we think they're fun to make throughout the year.

 64. Walk and Seek.
 Go on a nature walk and collect a few items in a bucket.
 Leaves, flowers, bark, rocks...then bring them home and pull out some construction paper and glue.
 What can you create with your findings?
 With some markers, that leaf might become an owl.